 Have you ever had these delicious fruits called ground cherries?
-If not they are worth trying, this year I sold ground cherries, as it is more commonly known, at my local farmer’s markets.
+If not, they are worth trying.
+This year I sold ground cherries, as they are more commonly known, at my local farmer’s markets.
 Most people had never heard of it before.
-I began to research it and decided I had to make a blog post about this amazing fruit.
+I began researching it and made a blog post about this fantastic fruit.

 Ground Cherries Nutritions